-- (1) Represents estimated lump sum cash payment upon a triggering event under the Change in Control agreement based on salary and bonus compensation as of December 31, 2015. - (2) Represents benefits (health benefits, 401 K matching contributions and other perquisites) provided during the maximum period after the triggering event under the Change in Control agreement based on benefits provided at December 31, 2015. - (3) Mr. Duryea resigned as President and CEO on April 18, 2016 and the Change in Control agreement was terminated.
+- (1) Represents estimated lump sum cash payment upon a triggering event under the Change in Control agreement based on salary and bonus compensation as of December 31, 2016. - (2) Represents benefits (health benefits, 401 (K) matching contributions and other perquisites) provided during the maximum period after the triggering event under the Change in Control agreement based on benefits provided at December 31, 2016.